zheng129/programming-languages/README.md

 Below are linked the files containing the material covered already.
 I expect you to have read and reviewed this material before the next lecture.
 If anything is unclear, let me know and I am happy to add material.

+Remark: An interesting discussion on the relationship between programming languages in industry and research can be found in [Martin Berger's post](https://cstheory.stackexchange.com/questions/24884/use-of-process-calculi-and-pl-theory-for-modern-programming-language-development) at stack exchange.
+To quote "cutting edge theory does not address the concerns of current programming languages.
+It is about future languages.
+It will take a while for the 'real world' to catch up.
+The knowledge you use to build languages for today is the programming language theory of the past."
+As this is an introductory course to programming languages I will concentrate mostly on such well established theory of the past up to say, very roughly, 1990.
+I hope that at the end of the course you will agree that this theory is useful for real world programmers now.

 [Lecture 1.1](https://github.com/alexhkurz/programming-languages/blob/master/lecture-1.1.md): Overview and Organisation
 [Lecture 1.2](https://github.com/alexhkurz/programming-languages/blob/master/lecture-1.2.md): What is Computation?
 Numbers, Addition, Multiplication
 [Lecture 1.3](https://github.com/alexhkurz/programming-languages/blob/master/lecture-1.3.md): Computing with High-School Algebra: Adding Variables